cloudtoid/poem/README.md

 For instance, only a small fraction of Bing queries trigger the Lottery Answer.
 Therefore, it is best to ignore the result of this answer if it fails to complete in a set time.

 In such a scenario, Poem can intelligently offload the lottery answer to a separate microservice and execute it in parallel to BFPR.
 However, a more popular component, such as the Weather Answer, should collocate with the main workflow.

+## Serverless architecture

+Poem platforms are [serverless](https://en.wikipedia.org/wiki/Serverless_computing) because they provide the resources needed to run an entire application.
+The main difference is that with today's compute serverless services such as [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) and AWS Lambda, developers still need to define service/function boundaries and deal with lower-level communication constructs such HTTP requests and endpoint versioning.

+## What is in the name

+The word *Poem* is a play on "**Po**st-**M**icroservices **E**ra" that is indicative of the need to upscale cloud-native software development.

 ### Author